networknt/light-doc/content/concern/consul.md

 # environment: test1
 ```

 Please note that enableRegistry is true and dynamicPort is true.
-Also there is minPort and maxPort to define a range for port allocation.
-You need to talk to your cluster admin to find out which port range is availabe to use and confirm that the firewall is opened for the range.
+Also, there is minPort and maxPort to define a range for port allocation.
+You need to talk to your cluster admin to find out which port range is available to use and confirm that the firewall is opened for the range.
 You can also set up environment if you want to deploy multiple environments to the same cluster.
+This is called [environment segregation][]

+The above configuration with enableRegistry set to true only works with stand-alone Java instance and Kubernetes cluster with host networking.
+Currently, docker-compose is not working, and the direct registry is the recommended approach for service discovery.

 * secret.yml